 Figure B-4.
 Static Soil Test

-During installation of each article for full-scale crash testing, two standard W6 by 16 posts should be installed in the immediate vicinity of the full-scale test article.
+During installation of each article for full-scale crash testing, two standard W6x16 posts should be installed in the immediate vicinity of the full-scale test article.
 These posts should utilize the same fill materials and installation procedures used in the standard dynamic test, even if the fill geometry is different for the full-scale test article.
 In addition, the static test posts should be installed at the same time as the posts in the impact region of the tested system.
 This installation should be located in an area where rainfall and other natural events will impact the test post in the same manner as the installed system.
 On the same day, but prior to the full-scale crash test, a static test of one of the standard posts should be performed.
 A plot of the load versus deformation should be compared to the standard established in the initial testing, as shown in Figure B-5.
 If the load measurements are at least 90 percent of those of the initial standard installation at deflections of 5, 10, and 15 in.
 (125, 250, and 375 mm), the soil condition is considered acceptable for full-scale crash testing.
 As shown in Figure B-5, a significant rain the previous evening has had a significant effect on the performance in this particular installation, and the soil conditions are not acceptable for testing.
 In this instance, additional time for drying was required prior to full-scale testing.
 The second installed standard post is intended for the purpose of retesting in case the soil conditions are not acceptable in the first test.